junie75/eStoreDatabaseSystem/README.md

    Update the connection strings named dbConnection on every form to point to your SQL Server instance.
    - Click the dbConnection object
    - In the properties section, scroll up to the "Data" subsection find the field labeled "Connection String".
-   - Click "New Connection" and add your SQL Server instance
+   - Click "New Connection" and add your SQL Server instance.

 6. **Build and Run:**
    Build and run the application using Visual Studio.